Aligning navigation, reuse, & process across an enterprise platform

 Page templates established consistent rhythm and predictable navigation for users, as well as scalable patterns for teams.

-Navigational Model
+Navigation Model

 • Clear “Go to [Section]” destination labels

-• Predictable entry/exit logic
+• Predictable entry/exit logic across pages

-• Consistent patterns across devices
+• Familiar patterns across devices

 Consolidated IA cut redundant entry points, clarified page-to-page hierarchy, and aligned with mobile app navigation.